-- a.
-Invoking such exclusion upon submission of the data or other materials for which protection from disclosure is sought; - b.
-Identifying with specificity the data or other materials for which protection is sought; and - c.
-Stating the reasons why protection is necessary.
+a.
+Invoking such exclusion upon submission of the data or other materials for which protection from disclosure is sought;

+b.
+Identifying with specificity the data or other materials for which protection is sought; and

 The Virginia Department of Transportation shall determine whether the requested exclusion from disclosure is necessary to protect trade secrets or financial records of the private entity.
 The Virginia Department of Transportation shall make a written determination of the nature and scope of the protection to be afforded by it under this subdivision.